 Pattern Imprinted Concrete Driveway FAQs Installation

-Based on a driveway area of 100m2 or less.
-If the weather is dry and access is good then groundworks (the preparation stage) can be completed within a few days.
-With installation and finishing off a time frame of around 5-7 days is the norm.
+Based on a driveway area of 100m2 or less, if the weather is dry, and access is good, then groundworks (preparation) can be completed within a few days.
+Taking ‘concrete pouring’ into account and ‘finishing off,’ a time frame of around 5-7 days is average from start to finish.

 Does a Pattern Imprinted Concrete Driveway Installation cause lots of mess?

 Yes!
 But an experienced and professional contractor/installer will keep this to a minimum.
 Dust from excavations during the preparation stage will create mess.
 So, it’s best to keep all windows and doors shut.

 At the time of installation, any splashes of wet concrete should be immediately cleaned off walls, garages and fences.
 The messiest part of a pattern imprinted concrete installation is during the colouring and printing process.
 Again, it’s important that all windows and doors are kept tightly shut and it’s also a good idea to seal the bottom of doors (including garage doors) with tape.

 Pattern Imprinted Concrete Driveway FAQs -Thickness and Sub base